494 Visa (Skilled Employer Sponsored Regional)

 What Is the 494 Visa?

-The Skilled Employer Sponsored Regional (Provisional) visa (Subclass 494) is a temporary regional employer-sponsored visa.
-It allows skilled workers to:
+The Skilled Employer Sponsored Regional (Provisional) visa (Subclass 494) is a regional employer sponsored visa for skilled workers sponsored by an approved employer located in regional Australia.

 -